torvalds/linux/Documentation/networking/af_xdp.rst

 system call.

-Note that if an XDP program tries to redirect to a socket that does not match the queue configuration and netdev, the frame will be dropped.
+Note that if an XDP program tries to redirect to a socket that does yest match the queue configuration and netdev, the frame will be dropped.
 E.g. an AF_XDP socket is bound to netdev eth0 and queue 17.
 Only the XDP program executing for eth0 and queue 17 will successfully pass data to the socket.
 Please refer to the sample